Remarks on Compton forward scattering singularity in the NCQED: Introduction

+One important property of Compton process which was not emphasised before, namely the forward scattering (small-angle scattering) singularity, was reported in \cite{Latas:2020nji}.
+In \cite{Trampetic:2021awu,Trampetic:2022tij} we have also shown that the forward scattering singularity of the $f\gamma\to f\gamma$ scatterings in the $\theta$-exact SW map based NCQED theory with multiple generations of charged fermions ($f$) remain the same as in the $\theta$-exact non-SW mapped NCQED theory.

-The existence of the collinear singularity suggests that our current understanding of Moyal NCQED is incomplete from tree level on (instead of the one loop).
-Its consequences on phenomenological processes may also be intriguing since this singularity takes place opposite to the commutative QED, in which the back-scattering is enhanced up to the regulation by the electron mass.
-Assuming that an unknown regulation of the forward scattering singularity exists, one may ask whether the regulated differential cross section will have strong forward scattering enhancement, especially in the inverse Compton scattering (high energy electron/low energy photon) since that would suppress the production of high energy photon by inverse Compton scattering.
-Conversely, the question may also be whether there would be any detectable phenomenological effect from the remnant of the forward scattering singularity, and, if so, whether such effect could help detecting the Moyal type space-time noncommutativity.
+The existence of the forward scattering singularity, arising from the basic property of NCQED on Moyal space, breaking of Lorentz invariance leading to the breaking of angular momentum conservation and Bose statistics, known as Landau-Pomeranchuk-Yang (LPY) theorem, which allows the existence of the point-wise multi-photon couplings, suggests that our current understanding of Moyal NCQED is incomplete from tree level on.
+Its consequences on phenomenology may also be intriguing since this singularity takes place opposite to the commutative QED, in which the backward scattering is enhanced up to the regulation by the electron mass \cite{Peskin:1995ev}.
+Assuming that an unknown regulation of the forward scattering singularity exists, one may ask whether the regulated differential cross section will have strong forward scattering enhancement, especially in the inverse Compton scattering (high energy electron/low energy photon) since that suppress the production of high energy photons by inverse Compton scattering.

-In this work we investigate further into the Compton scattering in the $\theta$-exact NCQED model with one generation of left charge fermion:
+In this work we investigate further into the high energy Compton scattering in the $\theta$-exact NCQED model with one generation of left charge fermions:

 The model action could be either without or with the SW map.
-The technical details of Eq.(\ref{NCminAction})/Eq.(\ref{NCminAction2}) and corresponding Feynman rules follows exactly those in~\cite{Latas:2020nji}.
+The technical details of Eq.(\ref{NCminAction2}) and corresponding Feynman rules follows exactly those in~\cite{Latas:2020nji}.

-In the next sections we compute and discuss the NCQED contribution to the Compton cross section with respect to forward collinear singularity and estimate the bounds on the scale of noncommutativity.
-Finally in the last sections we give discussions and conclusions.
+In the next section we present pure NCQED contribution to the unpolarised Compton cross section with respect to the forward singularity and estimate the bounds on the scale of noncommutativity.
+However note that there is an interplay of the noncommutative structure of spacetime and QED, i.e. interference of the tree-level NCQED with QED radiative corrections \cite{Denner:1998nk,Lee:2021iid}, which we also discuss.
+Finally in the last section we give summary and conclusions.